STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Reciprocal ST depressions, T-wave inversions (negative T-waves) and pathological Q-waves in STEMI

 In most cases, the ST elevations are accompanied by reciprocal ST segment depressions.
 Such ST depressions are mirror images of the ST elevations and therefore occur in leads that are in the opposite angle, compared with the leads displaying ST elevations.
-Figure 6 presents two patients with acute STEMI and there are evident reciprocal ST depressions in both cases.
+Figure 7 presents two patients with acute STEMI and there are evident reciprocal ST depressions in both cases.

-In patients with STEMI, the ST segment elevations are gradually normalized (within 15 hours) and followed by T-wave inversions, which may persist for a month or even longer.
-Pathological Q-waves may appear if the infarct area is large (the majority of patients develop such Q-waves).
-These Q-waves are abnormally wide and deep (Figure 5).
+In patients with STEMI, the ST segment elevations are gradually normalized (within 15 hours) and followed by T-wave inversions, which may persist for a month or longer.
+Pathological Q-waves may appear if the infarct area is large (the majority of STEMI patients develop such Q-waves).
+These Q-waves are abnormally wide and deep (Figure 7).
 They testify that the infarction was extensive.
 Infarctions that result in pathological Q-waves are referred to as Q-wave infarctions.

 Aborted myocardial infarction (MI)